codebyray/laravel-vehapi/README.md

 ```

 ## Setup .env file
-Add your API token & API version to your .env file:
+Add your API token, API version & API SSL check to your .env file:
 > NOTE: API version will default to v1, you DO NOT need to specify the version unless you are using a different
 > version of Vehicle Info API.
 API token is required.
 However, it can be entered in your .env file (recommended), or the published
 > config file.